 - Successful completion of a State-approved practical nursing program.
 Completion of the practical nursing course of study DOES NOT ASSURE admission into the AAS: Nursing (RN) Program.
-Applicants are ranked for admissions based upon the CORE GPA as it is mentioned above. - Recent graduates of NCCC's Certificate of Practical Nursing program may be provisionally accepted until successful completion of the NCLEX-PN licensure exam.
+Applicants are ranked for admis sions based upon the CORE GPA as it is mentioned above. - Recent graduates of NCCC's Certificate of Practical Nursing program may be provisionally accepted until suc cessful completion of the NCLEX-PN licensure exam.
 Recent graduates must take the first possible NCLEX-PN exam to ensure licensure prior to the Fall semester of enrollment in the Registered Nurse program.
-Successful completion of this NCLEX-PN licensure exam must occur prior to August 1st and verified proof from the New York State Office of Professions for PN licensure must be submitted to the Registrar's Office of the College. - PN License holders from states other than New York State must complete necessary paperwork with the New York State Office of Professions to be licensed in NYS. - BOCES/Vocational School Practical Nurse Students: Students who completed a BOCES Practical Nursing Program and have been admitted to the AAS: Nursing (RN) program, must successfully pass a comprehensive nursing exam.
+Successful completion of this NCLEX-PN licensure exam must occur prior to August 1st and verified proof from the New York State Office of Professions for PN licensure must be submitted to the Registrar's Office of the College. - PN License holders from states other than New York State must complete necessary paperwork with the New York-State Office of Professions to be licensed in NYS. - BOCES/Vocational School Practical Nurse Students: Students who completed a BOCES Practical Nursing Program and have been admitted to the AAS: Nursing (RN) program, must successfully pass a comprehensive nursing exam.
 Students who successfully pass a comprehensive nursing exam will be granted 17 credits to apply toward their degree at North County Community College.
-This exam will stand in lieu of: - NUR 101 Nursing I - NUR 102 Introduction to Pharmacology - NUR 108 Pharmacology II - NUR 104 Nursing II
+This exam will stand in lieu of: - NUR 101 Nursing I - NUR 102 Introduction to Pharmacology

+- NUR 108 Pharmacology II - NUR 106 Nursing II

-The following requirements must be on file at the College by August 1st: Nursing student insurance, Completed Health/ Immunization Records and all students must have an official copy of their Practical Nurse License.
-Any student who does not have this information on file by August 1st will de-registered administratively for any RN nursing courses.
+The following requirements must be on file at the College by August 1st (Fall entry) and December 1st (January entry): Nursing student insurance, Completed Health/Immunization Records and all students must have an official copy of their Practical Nurse License.
+Any student who does not have this information on file by August 1st or December 1st will be deregistered administratively for any RN nursing courses.